robinozer/chefs-table/README.md

 Try to have one user story per page, and put in screenshots

 ### 8.3 Fixed bugs ###
-- When creating the booking form, all the form input items were bunched together instead of displaying on a separate line.
+- Bug 1: When creating the booking form, all the form input items were bunched together instead of each displaying on a separate line.
 After trying various methods, I found that styling the actual input boxes with the following line of code made the error go away.

 input {
     width: 100%;